DHI/mikeio/_sources/dfsu-mesh-overview.md.txt

 These properties and methods are accessible from the geometry, but also from the Mesh/Dfsu object.

-If a .dfsu file is *read* with `mikeio.read()`, the returned Dataset ds will contain a Flexible Mesh Geometry `geometry`.
-If a .dfsu or a .mesh file is *opened* with mikeio.open, the returned object will also contain a Flexible Mesh Geometry `geometry`.
+If a .dfsu file is *read* with {py:meth}`mikeio.read`, the returned Dataset ds will contain a Flexible Mesh Geometry `geometry`.
+If a .dfsu or a .mesh file is *opened* with {py:meth}`mikeio.open`, the returned object will also contain a Flexible Mesh Geometry `geometry`.

 ```python
 >>> import mikeio